Simonne Jones: 2012–2015: First steps in the music industry

-2015-present: Soundhunters, Rub and Gravity
+2015–present: Soundhunters, Rub and Gravity

 Jones explored music as a spiritual ritual in the Brazilian Amazon during an immersive indigenous experience in Jean Michel Jarre's documentary Soundhunters in 2015 with the Guaraní people.
 She released the song "The Silver Cord" in an album curated by Jean Michel Jarre called Zoolook Revisited inspired by his 1984 Zoolook album.

 Jones has written and produced for other artists including the song "Vaginoplasty" with Peaches and Vice Cooler for her Rub album.
 She makes a cameo in the music video.
 Jones produced the remix "Sick in the Head" for the Rub Remixed album.
 Peaches also contributed a remix to Simonne's debut single as an exclusive premiere in Billboard magazine.

 Jones gave several lectures about how the integration of science and art inform her artwork including at the inaugural Blue Dot Festival at the Jodrell Bank Observatory in Manchester and the Make Sound Festival in Leicester.

 In 2016, she used gravitational wave audio from the collision of black holes form LIGO and collaborated with CERN using representations of real time particle collision data from the large hadron collider in the song "Alchemy".

-On 27 May 2016 Jones released the debut single and music video for "Gravity" worldwide via Universal/Capitol Records.
+On May 27 of that year, Jones released the debut single and music video for "Gravity" worldwide via Universal/Capitol Records.

 In 2021, Jones performed as a vocalist on Sneaker Pimps' first album in nearly 20 years, Squaring the Circle.

 Musical style and influences

 Jones produces, records and writes most of her music and lyrics alone in her studio and describes her music style as dark pop.
 Her music has experimented with elements of pop, sythpop, dream pop, punk, alternative, baroque pop, electronica and electro.
 She uses Pro Tools, Logic, Ableton and various analog synthesizers to produce.

 Fusion described Jones' style, saying she "uses her background in scientific theory to write electro-pop songs that lyrically reference complex concepts like relativity and gravity while sounding both otherworldly and like a hymn you’ve always known."

 Lena Dunham's newsletter Lenny Letter described, "Jones, who is a lover of science and a former biomedical researcher, cites her interest in concepts like the theory of relativity and other natural phenomena in her music as being fueled by her fascination with the "unknown mysteries of the universe."

 Jones describes a production technique in Popular Science, "In Spooky Action I used sounds from a UK researcher who translates star pulses into audio waves to better understand them [...]
 I created a sound library where I can play the stars on a keyboard."

 The music production software company Native Instruments released a Simonne Jones drum kit in the virtual instrument plug-in called Battery of sounds specific to her production style.

-Her style has been compared to PJ Harvey, Nine Inch Nails, Florence And The Machine and Grimes.
+Her style has been compared to PJ Harvey, Nine Inch Nails, Florence and the Machine and Grimes.